Alimony in Texas

 The rules are fixed whether you ask the courts to set your spousal support or agree individually.
 The only way to change them involves filing paperwork with the court that rendered your divorce.
 You must cite a material or significant change in circumstances that requires different payments.

-Either you or your spouse can head to the courtroom, ask for paperwork, and file it.
-The court will set a hearing and rule on the changes.
+Either you or your spouse could head to the courtroom, ask for paperwork, and file it.
+The court would set a hearing and rule on your proposed changes

 Until the court makes a ruling, you must make the payments you agreed to.
 Just filing paperwork doesn't change the obligation.